Autognorics/Autognorics/README.md

 The five cardinal collaborating principles that lay the foundations of Originemology constitute the following signature theories:
 1. The Caveman in the Box Trilogy,
-2. Codexation,
+2. Information Codexation,
-3. Scriptional Jump,
+3. Structural Embedded Inscriptions
-4. Dimetrix,
+4. Inscription by Design
-5. Inscriptions by Design
+5. Generated Interim Emergence

 The new study is also instrumental in shedding new insights into the five major ancient questions:
 1. Who or what created the universe?